The 2021 Competition is at our own EPIC rink!

 - Be prepared to spend much of the competition days at the rink doing practice ice, watching your teammates, and doing off-ice (along with your own solo or duet events, of course!)

-- Finals are the last day of the competition, Sunday, August 9th, 2020.
+- Finals are the last day of the competition.
 Watching the final performances is highly recommended!

 The National Showcase Competition is an annual non-qualifying competition held by U.S. Figure Skating that fuses artistic creativity with skating for single skaters, duets, ensembles of 3 – 7 and production numbers of 8 – 30 skaters of all levels, from no-test to adult.